How To Run A Successful Hockey Tryout: Evaluating Youth Hockey Players

-- Know how much time each evaluator will need to measure each metric.
+- Know how much time each evaluator will need to measure athletes at each station.

-- Use evaluation software to help eliminate the evaluator bias.
+- Use evaluation software or ice hockey apps to help eliminate the evaluator bias.
 Evaluator bias can often have a negative effect on players.
-Having software like “SkillShark” will help eliminate evaluator bias by using normalized data calculations.
+Having software like “SkillShark” will help eliminate evaluator bias by using normalized data and automatically calculate scores.

-- Architect an evaluation that will test the right skills while finding a way to provide feedback to your athletes.
+- Ensure your architect an evaluation that will test the right skills while finding efficient ways to provide feedback to your athletes.

 - Use the player data that you collect.
 The data from your evaluations will provide invaluable insights, that can use to strategize at every practice and game.

 The template is one of the most important pieces to get right during an evaluation.
 You will generally have two main categories (Positional and Goalie) to identify your players.
 Under each category, decide exactly what skills will be measured (this is fully customizable by your organization).
 Shown here are Passing, Skating, Character, Vision and